maraffy/AnalogKeypadPlus/README.md

 # AnalogKeypadPlus
-Analog Keypad Plus library, depend from AnalogKeypad
+Analog Keypad Plus library for Arduino, depend from AnalogKeypad